Effective November 2020:

-On the left pane expand Data and select Entities.
+On the left pane expand Data and select Tables.

-Select the entity that you would like to add an autonumber field to and then select the Fields tab.
+Select the table that you would like to add an autonumber column to and then select the Columns tab.

 On the right pane, enter a Display name and select Autonumber for the Data type.

-Set optional fields as needed.
-More information: Create and edit fields
+Set optional columns as needed.
+More information: Create and edit columns

 Select an autonumber type or keep the default String prefixed number option.